machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 ### `processModule(File projectDir, String module)`

-Handles module directories in multi-module projects.
+Handles modules in multi-module projects.
 When a scan directory is configured, it makes sure only relevant modules are processed.

 ### `processParentFiles(ProjectLayout projectLayout)`

 Processes files and folders that belong directly to the main project directory while skipping module directories.
-It can also process the parent project directory itself when default guidance is available.
+It can also process the project directory itself when default guidance is available.

 ### `processFile(ProjectLayout projectLayout, File file)`

-Performs the main file-level work.
+Handles the main file-level work.
 It checks whether the file matches the rules, extracts file-specific guidance through a reviewer, and uses the default prompt if needed.

 ### `process(ProjectLayout projectLayout, File file, String guidance)`